 What happens if a landlord fails to return the security deposit within 14 days in NYC?

 New York courts treat the 14-day rule as strict liability.
 If a landlord refuses to return the security deposit or delivers the itemized statement after day 14, the landlord forfeits the right to keep the security deposit or make any deductions, regardless of whether the underlying claims were legitimate.
-New york tenants can recover the full security deposit back through small claims court or by filing a complaint with the New York state attorney general’s office.
+New York tenants can recover the full security deposit back through small claims court or by filing a complaint with the New York state attorney general’s office.
 In cases of willful violation, courts have awarded 2x punitive damages.
 Pending legislation (A8078) would increase this to treble damages.

 Are property managers required to pay interest on security deposits in New York?